GetStream/stream-video-swift/docusaurus/docs/iOS/guides/quickstart/audio-room.md

 In audio rooms, usually you would need the hosts to be able to control who is able to speak and who should be only a listener.
 In order to do that, you will need to use the `Call`'s permission features.
 Additionally, you will need to listen to permission requests and permission updates, so you can update your UI accordingly.

 Let's first add a method that will listen to permission requests.
-These are events triggered by user actions such as "raising a hand".
+These are events triggered by user actions such as "raising a hand."

 ```swift
 private func subscribeForPermissionsRequests() {